-UK nationals retain the right to use and rent (long term & short term) their Spanish property as they wish and without restriction, however they will now be classed as non-EU residents with regards to taxation on income, see buyers guide.
+UK nationals retain the right to use and rent (long term & short term) their Spanish property as they wish and without restriction, however they will now be classed as non-EU residents with regards to taxation on income.

-Spanish Residency Options for Non-EU Citizens
+Spanish Residency - Options for Non-EU Citizens

-After Brexit there are a number of options available for non-EU citizens wishing to live and / or work in Spain.
-The most appropriate option depends on the specific requirements and situation of the applicant.
+There are a number of options available for non-EU citizens wishing to live and / or work in Spain.
+The most appropriate option depends on the specific requirements and situation of the applicant and it is recommended to speak to an expert to understand what may options may be applicable to your specific situation.
+Below provides a brief overview of some of the available options.